Coronavirus Disease 2019 (COVID-19)

 You are at risk for infection if you:

-- Recently traveled to or live in an area with a COVID-19 outbreak
+- Recently traveled to or live in an area with widespread transmission of COVID-19

-- Had contact with a person who was diagnosed with or who may have COVID-19
+- Had close contact (more than 15 minutes at a distance of less than 6 feet) with a person who was diagnosed with or who may have COVID-19

 What are the symptoms of coronavirus disease 2019 (COVID-19)?

 Some people have no symptoms or mild symptoms.
 Symptoms can also vary from person to person.
-As experts learn more about COVID-19, other symptoms are being reported.
 Symptoms may appear 2 to 14 days after contact with the virus.
-Symptoms can include:

 - Sore throat